foldda/snappable/README.md

 And just like the breadboard does not decide whether an electronic circuit is valid, Snappable does not decide whether two software components perform compatible functions.
 Developers still choose appropriate components and design the application circuit.

-## Snappable Advantages: Portability, Composability, and Interchangeability
+## Snappable Components: Portability, Composability, and Interchangeability

 These terms describe Snappable's properties and advantages need to be clarified upfront: